jjarcik/docker-apache-php/README.md

-# Docker environment for PHP 5.6
+# Docker for PHP 5.6 + MySQL
-This is an example of using docker with PHP 5.6 (the old version) with the configurable file (apache2) of apache
+This is an example of using docker with PHP 5.6 (the old version) with the configurable files:
+- apache2.conf
+- php.ini

 ```
 docker-compose up --build